msherazsadiq/21I-0523_21I0586-Assignment_2_CY_T_DB/README.md

     ORDER BY TotalProductsSold DESC;

 <ul>
-  <li><b>Challenges</b><br> Identifying the top 5 best-selling products from the last month</li>
+  <li><b>Challenges</b><br> Aggregating product sales and filtering based on sales count</li>
-  <li><b>Solution</b><br>  Recognize that DATEADD() modifies a date value, SUM() aggregates quantities, and TOP limits the results to the specified number.
-This query aims to identify the top 5 best-selling products based on sales from the last month.
-It utilizes JOINs to combine the Product, OrderItem, and Orders tables, filters the results using WHERE to only include orders from the last month, calculates total sales using SUM(), and sorts the results in descending order based on total sales to identify the top 5 products. </li>
+  <li><b>Solution</b><br>  Recognize that COUNT() aggregates product quantities, and HAVING filters the aggregated results based on specified conditions.
+This query aims to identify product categories with more than 10 products sold.
+It utilizes a LEFT JOIN to combine the Product and OrderItem tables, ensuring all product categories are included.
+COUNT() aggregates the product quantities, and HAVING filters the results to only include categories with more than 10 products sold.
+The results are sorted in descending order based on the total number of products sold. </li>
 </ul>